Book a Private Tour

 You could also consider booking your group on an existing public tour.
 You are welcome to purchase as many tickets as you like but we are unable to hold spots without payment.

 Private Walking Tours

 HMI offers several private walking tours led by a knowledgeable HMI guide!
-Our private walking tours have minimum of eight people, or $80 (whichever is greater).
-Additional people beyond the 8 are $15 per person.
+Our private walking tours have minimum of six people, or $90 (whichever is greater).
+Additional people beyond the six are $15 per person.
 Reservations are required and we ask for at least three weeks notice as our guides are all volunteers.
 We recommend these tours for ages 12 and older.
 Most of our walking tours are available - these are some of the most popular!

 This East Side neighborhood, with its Polish and Italian working class communities, briefly became Milwaukee’s counter-culture stronghold in the 60’s and 70’s.